ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 tags: [sports, articles]
 abstract: A Log of my Fairlight Strael Build
 hero: /img/strael/strael-3-0-parts.jpg
-updated: 2022-05-09
 ---

 You might also be interested in my <a href="/2022-02-27-fairlight-strael-build-notes/">Fairlight Strael Build Notes</a> which are the primer of this build.
 You get there the complete list of parts I´m using for this build.

-I take the technical manuals for Shimano components from the [Shimano Manuals & Technical Documents ](https://si.shimano.com/).
+I take the technical information for Shimano components from the [Shimano Manuals & Technical Documents ](https://si.shimano.com/).
+The [<cite>Line-up chart</cite>](https://productinfo.shimano.com/#/lc/dura-ace_r9250/2x12) is giving a quick overview and links into more details.

 [[toc]]